Are you living within your means? Do you want to start living frugally? Kickstart saving money with these 20 essential frugal living tips!

 Frugality means that you can still have a great life and do amazing things while being on a budget.

 Frugal living tip #3 is about how money doesn’t have to put you in a certain direction, and it certainly doesn’t have to determine how much you enjoy life.

-Part of being happy with what you have, is being creative and accepting that to live frugally is super fun.
-You don’t have to be boring when you’re watching your budget!
+Part of being happy with what you have is being creative and accepting that living frugally is super fun.
+You don’t have to be bored when you’re watching your budget!

 [Related Read: How I Live On Half My Income – And You Can Too!]

 4. Can I Afford It?